Frequently asked questions

 Do I need to book ahead to come to my first session?

 It is not necessary to book ahead, feel free to simply turn up on the day.

 What days & times are the sessions?

-The sessions currently run on alternate Saturdays (11am-1pm) and Mondays (2pm-4pm).
+The sessions currently run rom February to September on certain Saturdays (11am-1pm) and Mondays (2pm-4pm).
 To find out when our next session is running please check our Facebook page, the display boards outside the garden or this website on the ‘regular work sessions’ page.